arshiarasekhizadeh/arshiarasekhizadeh/README.md

 - 👋 Hi, I’m @arshiarasekhizadeh
-- 👀 I’m interested in gaming and programming
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on python project
-- 📫 How to reach me in whatsApp : +98-9380852218
+- 📫 How to reach me in whatsApp : +98-9034151503
                          ,Email : rasekhizadearshia@gmail.com